Creating a New Material

 3. The Define Material dialog will open.

-The settings on the Pattern panel control how the material will appear in the Vector View, Technical Illustration, and Line Drawing Rendering Techniques.
+The settings on the Pattern panel control how the material will appear in the Vector View, Technical Illustration, and Hand Drawn Line rendering techniques.
+When the Hand Drawn Lines on Top setting is enabled within the Watercolor rendering technique, pattern lines are also used.

 Pattern panel of the Define Material dialog